1.2 Verification Result

 /**

-* Decrypts an encrypted verification token using the specified server key
+* Verifies and decrypts an encrypted verification token using the specified server key

 *

-* @param string $token The Base64-encoded encrypted token string to decrypt
+* @param string $token The Base64-encoded encrypted token string to verify and decrypt

 * @param string $serverKey The server key used for AES decryption